 I then moved to the US to work for a big pharma giant.
 I stayed in Chicago for 2.5 years and then moved to New Jersey for another 1.5 years, working for a big financial firm.

-From 2007 till date, I am working with IBM India.
+From 2007 to date, I am working with IBM India.
 This turned out to be a long journey!